mridulj/getdata/CodeBook.md

 # Variables
 The data cleaning project doesn't specify any specific "mean" or "standard deviation" to be extracted.
 So I have extracted all possible in the dataset.
-A domain definition and meaning of each of these is given in detail in the next section i.e "Features".
+A domain definition and meaning of each of these is given in detail in the next section i.e "Features".<br/>
+All gyro observations are in radians/sec units. <br/>
+All acceleration observations are in standard gravity units 'g'.<br/>

 * "activity" : Activities performed by each subject wearing a smartphone (Samsung Galaxy S II) on the waist.
 One of WALKING, WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING
 * "subject" : Group of 30 volunteers within an age bracket of 19-48 years.
 Value of the variable between 1-30 (both inclusive)
-* "tBodyAcc-mean-X" "tBodyAcc-mean-Y" "tBodyAcc-mean-Z" - Mean of body acceleration signals in the corresponding X,Y & Z directions
+* "tBodyAcc-mean-X" "tBodyAcc-mean-Y" "tBodyAcc-mean-Z" - Mean of body acceleration signals in the corresponding X,Y & Z directions (standard gravity units 'g')
-* "tGravityAcc-mean-X" "tGravityAcc-mean-Y" "tGravityAcc-mean-Z" - Mean of gravity acceleration signals in the corresponding X,Y & Z directions
+* "tGravityAcc-mean-X" "tGravityAcc-mean-Y" "tGravityAcc-mean-Z" - Mean of gravity acceleration signals in the corresponding X,Y & Z directions (standard gravity units 'g')
-* "tBodyAccJerk-mean-X" "tBodyAccJerk-mean-Y" "tBodyAccJerk-mean-Z" - Mean of Jerk signal in corresponding X,Y & Z directions, derived in time from body linear acceleration
+* "tBodyAccJerk-mean-X" "tBodyAccJerk-mean-Y" "tBodyAccJerk-mean-Z" - Mean of Jerk signal in corresponding X,Y & Z directions, derived in time from body linear acceleration (standard gravity units 'g')
-* "tBodyGyro-mean-X" "tBodyGyro-mean-Y" "tBodyGyro-mean-Z" - Mean of body angular velocity in corresponding X,Y & Z direction
+* "tBodyGyro-mean-X" "tBodyGyro-mean-Y" "tBodyGyro-mean-Z" - Mean of body angular velocity in corresponding X,Y & Z direction (radian/sec)
-* "tBodyGyroJerk-mean-X" "tBodyGyroJerk-mean-Y" "tBodyGyroJerk-mean-Z" - Mean of Jerk signal in corresponding X,Y & Z directions, derived in time from body angular velocity
+* "tBodyGyroJerk-mean-X" "tBodyGyroJerk-mean-Y" "tBodyGyroJerk-mean-Z" - Mean of Jerk signal in corresponding X,Y & Z directions, derived in time from body angular velocity (radians/sec)
 * "tBodyAccMag-mean" "tGravityAccMag-mean" "tBodyAccJerkMag-mean" "tBodyGyroMag-mean" "tBodyGyroJerkMag-mean" - Mean magnitude of the three-dimensional signals which were calculated using the Euclidean norm for corresponding body acceleration, gravity acceleration, jerk signal form body linear acceleration, body angular velocity and jerk signal from body angular velocity.
 * "fBodyAcc-mean-X" "fBodyAcc-mean-Y" "fBodyAcc-mean-Z" -  Mean of signals produced by applying Fast Fourier Transform (FFT) in the corresponding X,Y & Z directions for body acceleration.
 * "fBodyAccJerk-mean-X" "fBodyAccJerk-mean-Y" "fBodyAccJerk-mean-Z" -  Mean of signals produced by applying Fast Fourier Transform (FFT) in the corresponding X,Y & Z directions for jerk signal from body linear acceleration
 * "fBodyGyro-mean-X" "fBodyGyro-mean-Y" "fBodyGyro-mean-Z" -  Mean of signals produced by applying Fast Fourier Transform (FFT) in the corresponding X,Y & Z directions for body angular velocity